![]() |

 C:\HGSYSTEM\WORK - work sub-directory

-If you are running MS Windows 3.1, 95 or NT you can simply double click on hgs_v30 in File Manager or Windows Explorer.
+You can simply double click on hgs_v30 in File Manager or Windows Explorer.
 The self extracting file will suggest a default directory of C:\HGSYSTEM.
 The program will create this directory and create the required sub-directories automatically.

 Setting a different directory name